Table of Contents

 From strategy through execution, Atlantic Health Strategies integrates compliance, operations, and growth into durable, measurable results.
 Let’s put our expertise to work for your organization.

-I have watched a Florida residential operator spend nine months trying to clean up a Kipu build that a vendor configured without anyone in the room who had ever run a utilization review workflow.
+A Florida residential operator I worked with spent nine months trying to clean up a Kipu build a vendor had configured without anyone in the room who had ever run a utilization review workflow.
 The forms looked fine.
 The medical necessity documentation did not hold up under a payer audit.
-We rebuilt it in six weeks.
+My team rebuilt it in six weeks.

-Implementing an electronic medical record affects clinical workflows, billing accuracy, compliance posture under SAMHSA and OCR, staff productivity, and what leadership can actually see in the data.
-Most operators still treat selection like a tech purchase.
-It is an enterprise transformation.
-Industry data shows 75% of users who were dissatisfied at go-live remained unhappy two or more years later, which means a poor implementation is not something you fix later.
+Implementing an EMR touches clinical workflows, billing accuracy, compliance posture under SAMHSA and OCR, staff productivity, and what leadership can see in the data.
+Most operators still treat EMR selection like a tech purchase.
+It is an enterprise transformation, and a bad build is not something you fix later.
 You live with it.

-Kipu, Sunwave, and Ritten are all powerful platforms.
+Kipu, Sunwave, and Ritten are all capable platforms.
 Power without precision creates friction.
-The difference between a clean go-live and months of operational drag almost always comes down to whether a partner in the room knew behavioral health operations, not just the software.
+The difference between a clean go-live and months of drag almost always comes down to whether the partner in the room understood behavioral health operations, not just the software.

 Better Pricing and a Stronger RFP Come From Market Fluency